-Macrocytic anemia causes large red blood cells that cannot carry enough oxygen throughout the body.
+Macrocytic anemia causes a person to have large red blood cells that cannot carry enough oxygen throughout the body.
 The symptoms mimic other kinds of anemia but the treatment depends on the underlying cause.

 Hemoglobin is an iron-containing protein in red blood cells that transports oxygen around the body.
-Deficiencies in vitamin B12 or folate often cause macrocytic anemia, also sometimes called vitamin deficiency anemia.
+Deficiencies in vitamin B12 or folate often cause macrocytic anemia.
+People may also use the term vitamin deficiency anemia.

 This article looks at the causes and symptoms of macrocytic anemia, the treatment options, and how to prevent complications.